-PLEASE note that receiving feedback which emphasises different technical skills is not necessarily the same as receiving conflicting feedback.
-WADL adjudicators prioritise their feedback based on the things they feel would be most important for students to fix or develop.
+PLEASE note that receiving feedback from different adjudicators which emphasises different technical skills is not necessarily the same as receiving conflicting feedback.
+WADL adjudicators prioritise their feedback for each debate based on the things they feel would be most important for students to fix or develop.
 This is firstly so that they go into their next debate with the best chance of doing well, and secondly because it can be very confusing and demoralising being told that many different things need to be improved before their next debate.